Hey Randy, powerful list. You really lay them out so clearly. Number 1,2 and 4 really hit me as timely reminders. Thank you for posting!

 1) You’re Meant to Always Be Happy, Confident, and Certain.

 Absolutely not.
 Sadness, challenges, and uncertainty are part of life too, molding you into who you are meant to become.
-And you wouldn’t become the highest possible version of you without these speed bumps along the way.
+And you wouldn’t become the highest possible version of yourself without these speed bumps along the way.

 2) If You Work Hard Enough, Success is Guaranteed.